-Through coordination with the Maintenance Department and MMC, a plan will be developed to repair, replace, or monitor the above observations.
-This section summarizes projects the Maintenance Department has developed to address these and identifies additional observations that require attention.
+Through coordination with the Maintenance Department and MMC, a plan will be developed to repair, replace, or monitor the observations noted during the 2020 Annual Inspection.
+This section summarizes projects that the Maintenance Department has developed to address these and identifies additional observations that require attention.